The Best Ski Resorts in Canada for Spring Skiing

 Revelstoke, British Columbia

-Revelstoke gets an incredible amount of snow in winter, making for a great season of spring skiing that typically goes until mid-April.
+Revelstoke gets an incredible amount of snow in winter, making for a great spring skiing season that typically goes until mid-April.
 If you’re lucky, you may even get a powder day.
 Strong skiers will want to head to the Black Diamond Hot Sauce run atop the Stoke lift for a late-season spring skiing challenge.
-End your ski day at the Old School Eatery, which is located in a former elementary school building in Revelstoke.
+End your ski day at the Old School Eatery in a former elementary school building in Revelstoke.

 Steep and powder skiing, Revelstoke, BC, Canada.